JinkiJung/jinkijung/README.md

 Hi, I am Jinki Jung, a programmer who has a passionate interest in open source projects.

 I love to make tools.
 Useful ones.
 Programming and frameworks helps me a lot to build something like that.
 I also like to jump into new environments, including new frameworks, enjoy to absorb many things, get confused, and build my understanding of it.

-Those two aspects of mine become a basis of my passion to open source world.
+Those two aspects of mine become a basis of my passion to open source world!

 I am from South Korea, based in Copenhagen, a father of two kids, a big fan of history and culture, an amature content maker.